Last updated: August 15th, 2023

 A quick tip to distinguish DOMS

-The characteristic sign is a generalized ache throughout your backside, and even the upper sides of your legs.
-Your glutes actually comprise four adjacent muscles—the gluteus maximus, medius, and minimus plus the tensor fascie latae—so the soreness is often diffuse.
+The characteristic sign of DOMS is a generalized ache throughout your backside, and even the upper sides of your legs.
+The soreness is often diffuse because your glutes actually comprise four adjacent muscles—the gluteus maximus, medius, and minimus plus the tensor fascie latae.

-DOMS is the same thing you’ve probably experienced following a tough workout—especially if you went overboard or had just come back from a hiatus.
+DOMS is the same thing you’ve experienced after a tough workout—especially if you went overboard or had just come back from a hiatus.
 Pedaling and squats even use similar muscles, so both can cause similar soreness.

 But if the discomfort is sharp, highly localized, or truly painful, then there’s probably something else going on.
 We’ll come back to this later.